Upperclass Housing Application Process

 Resources & information about our housing application process for sophomores, juniors & seniors

 Information provided below will cover the following topics.
-Please be sure to familiarize yourself with this information and contact the Campus Living and Community Development office should you have any questions.
+Please be sure to familiarize yourself with this information and contact the Housing and Residence Life office should you have any questions.

 Beginning on February 1, 2019 at 4 p.m., rising Sophomores will be notified that the 2019 Fall housing application is available to them.